 Chapter 1 of this guide provides an overview of the province?s recovery planning process.
 Chapter 2 explains how recovery planning is accomplished in British Columbia.
 Chapter 3 outlines the process and requirements for initiating a recovery planning process.
 Chapter 4 offers advice on how to draft recovery and management planning documents by using specific templates, while Chapter 5 explains how these documents are reviewed and published.
 Chapter 6 provides information on how recovery or management actions are implemented.

 Species and ecosystems recovery planning remain active areas of policy and program development.
 All components of this guide will be updated as new information and direction become available.
 Questions about issues not covered in this guide should be directed to the Ministry of Environment Species at Risk Recovery Specialist.

-Ministry off Environment.
-2016.
-British Columbia Guide to Recovery Planning for Species and Ecosystems at Risk.
+BC Ministry of Water Lands and Resource Stewardship.
+2023.
+B.C.
+Guide to Recovery Planning for Species at Risk.
 Province of British Columbia, Ministry of Environment.
-Version 2
+Version 3

 Topic: Recovery Planning

 Keywords: species at risk, SAR, recovery planning, recovery document, recovery plan, management plan, British Columbia, guidance, recovery team

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.